jianliu10/jianliu.github.io/_posts/2019-03-10-DI-unified-data-process-platform.md

 ---
 layout: post
-title:  "Case Study - use Spark as unified data processing platform in enterprise big data hub"
+title:  "Case Study - Spark 2 as unified data processing platform in enterprise big data hub"
 date:   2019-03-10 00:00:00 -0500
 categories: tech data-integration
 ---

 ## Abstract

-The document discusss how Spark is used as a unified data integration and analytics platform in enterprise big data warehouse and/or big data lake.
+The document discusss how Spark 2 is used as a unified data integration and analytics platform in enterprise big data warehouse and/or big data lake.

 This document was written based on my development work experience in data integration projects in multiple enterprise data hub.